The optimality of (stochastic) veto delegation: Model

 \subsection{Remarks on the status quo option}

-The proof of \Cref{prp:main} can be naturally extended to show that if the principal is more risk-averse than the agent towards \textit{all} options (and $v(A)$ is connected), then an optimal mechanism must be deterministic.
-Thus, for stochastic veto mechanisms to be optimal, some player must have different risk attitudes between choosing the status quo option and a non-status quo option.
-In the behavioral economics literature, it has been well-documented that there exist qualitative differences in individuals' perceptions between choosing the status quo option and a non-status quo option (e.g., Kahneman and Tversky, 1979).
-Additionally, individuals tend to feel more responsible when enacting a non-status quo option (Bartling and Fischbacher, 2012).
-In our motivating example, the policy maker may feel more responsible for the effects of a non-status quo policy and less responsible for those of maintaining the status quo.
+The proof of \Cref{prp:main} can be extended to show that if the principal is more risk-averse than the agent towards \textit{all} options at all states (and $v(A)$ is connected), an optimal mechanism must be deterministic.
+In this case, the principal generally cannot elicit any information from the agent due to the state-independent agent preference.
+Therefore, for the delegation problem to be non-trivial, despite the fact that the principal is more risk-averse than the agent towards all non-status quo options at all states, adding the status quo option will make the principal no longer more risk-averse than the agent.
+In other words, some player must have different risk attitudes between the status quo option and non-status quo options.

+In behavioral economics, it is well-documented that individuals perceive qualitative differences between choosing the status quo option and a non-status quo option (e.g., Kahneman and Tversky, 1979).
+Additionally, individuals often feel more responsible when enacting a non-status quo option (Bartling and Fischbacher, 2012).
+In our motivating example, the policy maker is insensitive to the outcome of maintaining the status quo in that choosing $\an$ yields the same payoff at both states.
+One possible reason is that the policy maker feels more responsible for the outcome of a non-status quo policy than that of maintaining the status quo.